 Apple's Time Machine is the go-to backup method for many Mac users.
-Apple's termination of the AirPort series puts some users in a lurch over how they will be continuing to back up their Macs using Time Machine when Time Capsule is no more.
-Luckily there a few Apple approved Time Machine backup options sans Time Capsule.
+Apple's termination of the AirPort/Time Capsule series, however, puts some users in a lurch over how they will be continuing to back up their Macs using Time Machine.
+Luckily there are Apple approved Time Machine backup options sans Time Capsule.

-However, not everyone will be able or willing to use a spare Mac as a backup location or attach yet another external drive or even buy an expensive Time Machine capable NAS.
-There do exist other hacked solutions that will allow you to use any networked location — including a Windows share.
+However, not everyone will be able or is willing to use a spare Mac as a backup location or attach yet another external drive or even buy an expensive Time Machine capable NAS.
+Other hacked solutions do exist that allow you to use any networked location — including a Windows shared folder.
 Although this method cobbles together various utilities to make it function (and as such could be subject to points of failure), you can easily set up Time Machine to use a non-approved location for backups.
 Here's how!

 Create a Windows share location

-I won't go into detail on how to create a shared folder on a Windows PC but before you begin, you'll need to have a share created and accessible to your Mac that you want to run Time Machine on.
-For example, if you have a Windows PC named "Server" and a network shared folder on the Windows PC named "share", you'd be able to test for connectivity by doing the following:
+I won't go into detail on how to create a shared folder on a Windows PC, but before you begin, you'll need to have a shared folder created and accessible to your Mac that you want to run Time Machine on.
+For example, if you have a Windows PC named "Server" and a network shared folder on the Windows PC named "share," you'd be able to test for connectivity by doing the following: